 Rock yards are the worse - Barren, dry, windswept rock yards support very little insect or microbial life.
-Whatever falls on a rock yard either blows away, washes away or percolates down into the soil
+Whatever falls on a rock yard either blows away, washes away, or percolates down into the soil

 The same could be said of unirrigated Grass Lawns - the limited water and thin open canopy have little or no microbial activity.
-Unirrigated lawns are equal to rock yard except it needs to be mowed.
+Unirrigated lawns are equal to the rock yard except it needs to be mowed.

-Xeriscapes are little better but not much - the thin sparse planting and limited irrigation, support very little microbial life.
+Xeriscapes are a little better but not much - the thin sparse planting and limited irrigation, support very little microbial life.

 An Irrigated Lawn is Superior

-Irrigated Grass lawns - are superior to either rock or xeriscape landscapes.
-A well-watered, tall patch of St Augustine grass can support a diverse and expansive population of beneficial insects, single cell life forms and simple plants - all active and thriving to depollute the lawn.
+Irrigated grass lawns - are superior to either rock or xeriscape landscapes.
+A well-watered, tall patch of St Augustine grass can support a diverse and expansive population of beneficial insects, single-cell life forms, and simple plants - all active and thriving to depollute the lawn.

 This is not new.
-A book written in 1945 called Soil and Health by Sir Albert Howard, who many consider the father of organic farming showed the relationship between healthy pastures, and healthy farm animals farmers.
+A book written in 1945 called Soil and Health by Sir Albert Howard, who many consider the father of organic farming showed the relationship between healthy pastures, and healthy farm animals and farmers.
 It was the discovery of the microbial breakdown of organic material in a pasture - which he referred to as composting - that lead him to believe that the healthy pastures "depolluted" the land and gave rise to healthy animals and people.